Updated on 2024.10.01

 • Relatively lightweight.

-• Written in C or any other language that is easy to integrate into C/C++ software (Specific to Rizin/Cutter)
+• Written in C or any other language that is easy to integrate into C/C++ software (specifically needed by Rizin/Cutter)

 One of the first disassembler engines which was capable of some of those points was Capstone.
 Quynh Nguyen Anh, the author of Capstone, figured that all the information we need, is basically already there in compiler projects like LLVM.